How to Teach Your Dog to do Tricks in 5 Easy Steps

 All dogs are capable of learning and being taught obedience and tricks, however certain breeds tend to be easier to train.
-Working and hunting breeds are some of the easiest dogs to train due to their intelligence and high energy.
+Working, herding, and hunting breeds are some of the easiest dogs to train due to their intelligence and high energy.
 This is not a complete list of easy to train dogs, but rather a scratch on the surface to some of the most popular dog breeds owned today, that in my opinion are the easiest to train.

 - Retrievers: Golden and Labradors are both sporting breeds and are very intelligent.
 They are easy to train, but tend to get bored easily and enjoy new challenges.
 Train these breeds with firmness, consistency, and rewards.
-These dogs also benefit from
+These dogs also benefit from praise and constant exercise.

 © 2012 Cholee Clay